 I need to point out that this post was written in 2011.
 Nonetheless, IWD is held every year on 8th March, so the post remains as relevant to subsequent years.
-You can read about the events associated with it on the official website.

 How many of you know that it is International Women’s Day today, 8th March?
 Hmm, I thought so.
 It even passed me by until I saw it on the 20h00 news yesterday – and I thought my feminist credentials were impeccable.
 Since 1977, when it was officially inaugurated as a worldwide event by the United Nations, there have been celebrations of women’s rights throughout the world on this date, drawing attention to the many abuses of women that still exist.